mmodzelewski/toggl-cli/README.md

 - Restart the latest time entry
 - Switch back to the previously ended time entry
 - List recent time entries
+- Print a summary for a given day

 ## Installation